SeanEmM/DelaySense/README.md

 - Increase time span of data collection
 - Include more features such as aircraft type, route distance, or airline reputation
-- Try deep learning models or hybrid ensembles for improved accuracy
+- Try deep learning models or hybrid ensembles for improved accuracy.